rwtodd/bascat/README.md

 ## Multiple Languages

 The original version I did was in Go.
 But, in March 2016 I created a Scala version and an F# version.
-Of the three, I think the F# version came out the cleanest.
+Then in May 2016 I did a java port.
+Of them all, I think the F# version came out the cleanest.
 It's a really nice language!
 Anyway, all three are in this repo available for comparison.